| By Ransom Riggs |

 Sometimes it seemed like Emma had whole conversations with me inside her head—ones I wasn’t privy to—and then she’d get frustrated that I was confused when she finally let me in on them.

-PS – Fun fact I found out today – Ransom Riggs is writing a new peculiar trilogy set in America.
+PS – a fun fact I found out today – Ransom Riggs is writing a new peculiar trilogy set in America.
 YAY!

 > Click/tap the covers below to see my reviews of each Miss Peregrine book <